sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 ## Java:
 - Download and Install Java latest.
-- Use Visual Studio Code for Java Development.
+- Use IntelliJ Idea for Java Development.

 ## Google Workspace:
 - Use Google Workspace from Browser.